kgruiz/to-zsh/README.md

 to - Persistent Directory Shortcuts

 Usage:
-  to <keyword>
-  to --add, -a <keyword> <path>
-  to --rm, -r <keyword>
-  to --list, -l
-  to --help, -h

-Commands:
-  keyword      Jump to saved directory
+  to <keyword>                       Navigate to saved shortcut to --add, -a <keyword> <path>      Save new shortcut to --rm,  -r <keyword>             Remove existing shortcut to --list, -l                      List all shortcuts to --print-path, -p <keyword>      Print stored path only to --help, -h                      Show this help

+Options:
+  keyword                            Shortcut name
-  --add, -a    Save new shortcut
-  --rm, -r     Remove shortcut
-  --list, -l   List shortcuts
-  --help, -h   Show this help
+  --add, -a                          Add new shortcut --rm, -r                           Remove shortcut --list, -l                         List shortcuts --print-path, -p                   Print path only --help, -h                         Show help
 ```

 ## Options